1. Stopped By The Police On The Street, Now What?

 ANSWER:

-You have the right to ask the official to identify him or herself by showing their appointment card, which must be carried by each and every police official, even the personnel appointed under the Public Service Act in the South African Police Service carry distinct appointment cards which are issued to them.
-If the official refuses to identify him or herself by showing their appointment card, you can demand that you wish to speak or be approached by the official's supervisor or commander.
+You have the right to ask the officials to identify themselves by showing their appointment card, which must be carried by each and every police official.
+If the official refuses to identify him or herself by showing their appointment card, you can demand to speak or be approached by the official's supervisor or commander or to attend the nearest police station.

-If the police officer isn’t easily identifiable (for example, he or she is wearing plain clothes or driving an unmarked car), you have the right to ask for an identity document showing his or her name and photograph.
-If he or she refuses, you have the right to request to speak or to be approached by the police officer's supervisor or commander.
+If the police officer isn't easily identifiable (for example, he or she is wearing plain clothes or driving an unmarked car), you have the right to ask for an identity document showing his or her name and photograph.
+If he or she refuses, you have the right to request to speak or to be approached by the police officer's supervisor or commander or to attend the nearest police station.

 c.
 What if an officer just begins speaking to me but does not order me to do anything?